MScheiter/gan_mcmc/README.md

-# Code and data for "Upscaling and downscaling Monte Carlo ensembles with generative models" (Scheiter et al., GJI 2022)
+# Code and data for "Upscaling and downscaling Monte Carlo ensembles with generative models" (Scheiter et al., GJI, 2022)

 This repository contains code and data supporting the work published in *TBA*